 Brussel sprouts have long been a favorite vegetable of mine, having grown up with them being included in many dishes when I was younger, so it’s no surprise that these easy-to-prepare roasted vinegar brussel sprouts quickly joined the top of my list of favorite things to make.

 For when you’re in the mood for vegetables in the evening, but only want to use the simple ingredients you’re likely to have available in your cabinets, check out the below recipe.
 Per usual, I’ve highlighted the ingredients and instructions at the bottom for easy printing when you’re heading out to the store.

 Above are the ingredients I used in making this dish.
 As you can see from the picture, this recipe takes simple ingredients that many of you might have readily available already in your home!

 Start with well-cleaned brussel sprouts removed of dirt and grime.
 Cut off the ends and slice evenly in half.
 Toss in a single layer of the vegetables in an oven-safe pan.
 Pre-heat the oven to 350 degrees Fahrenheit.

 Evenly toss the EVOO and vinegar onto the sheet of brussel sprouts.
 Mix the ingredients until the brussel sprouts are evenly coated.
-(The above picture was taken prior to mixing.
-Obviously.
-Or do you guys have no faith in me?
-I don’t know, but it’s my blog, so let’s continue…) Salt and pepper to taste –I recommend focusing on pepper for this one- and lightly mix.
+(The above picture was taken prior to mixing.)
+Salt and pepper to taste –I recommend focusing on pepper for this one- and lightly mix.
 You should end with a single, even layer of brussel sprouts.

 Once the oven has pre-heated completely, put the pan of brussel sprouts into the oven on the for 20-25 minutes or until there is a caramel-colored glaze on the outer edge of the vegetables.
 I like mine on the crispy side and went right in the middle time wise.